andydunstall/piko/README.md

 production you'd host the server remotely as a cluster, though this is still useful to demo Pico.

-Start by either downloading the `pico` binary from the releases page, or to build Pico directly you can clone the repo and run `make pico` (which requires Go 1.21 or later).
+Start by building Pico with `make pico`, which builds Pico at `build/pico` (which requires Go 1.21 or later).

 ### Server
 Start the server with `pico server`, which will listen for proxy requests at